Setting up a company and obtaining residency in Georgia

 In addition, there are attractive tax incentives in the so-called Free Industrial Zones (FIZ).
 Companies located in the FIZs, which may be foreign, are exempt from corporation tax, import and export tax, dividend taxes, VAT and property tax.
 The combination of a quick and simple registration process and the strategic location of these zones results in a very favorable environment for incorporation.
 The only applicable tax is 4% on transactions between free industrial zones and the rest of the territory.
 There are four FIZ zones, located in the ports of Poti, Kutaisi, Hualing, and Tbilisi.
 These are operated by private companies, and the investor must rent a parcel to these operators.

-The flat tax rate is 20%, although dividend, interest income is taxed at a 5% final withholding tax on a source and not included in the personal tax base.
+The flat tax rate is 20%, although dividends, interest income is taxed at a 5% final withholding tax on a source and not included in the personal tax base.
 Rental income from residential properties is also subject to a reduced 5% tax rate, provided that no deductions are taken from this income.
-Capital Gains are usually subject to income standard tax rate, but an exemption may apply from gains on the sale of real property if it has been held at least two years.
+Capital Gains are usually subject to the standard income tax rate, but an exemption may apply for gains on the sale of real property, if it has been held at least two years.
 Gains on the sale of a residential property with an attached land plot are subject to a reduced tax rate of 5%.

 Individuals owning real estate are subject to a real property tax ranging from 0.8% to 1% on the property market value.
-However, households with annual income below GEL 40,000 (≈USD 16,500) are exempted and those with annual income between GEL 40,000 and GEL 100,000 (≈USD 41,200) are subject to a reduced tax rate ranging from 0.05% and 0.2% on the property market value.
+However, households with annual income below GEL 40,000 (≈USD 16,500) are exempted and those with annual income between GEL 40,000 and GEL 100,000 (≈USD 41,200) are subject to a reduced tax rate ranging from 0.05% and 0.2% on the property’s market value.

 For the latest tax rates and policies, visit the website of the Revenue Service of Georgia.